Our Departments

 - English 8

-English 8 explores a range of increasingly complex texts and concepts through the lens of “Coming of age: Building Independence and Critical Thinking” English 8 serves as the crucial bridge between middle school and high school; students become comfortable tackling challenging works of literature and diving into deeper levels of analysis.
+English 8 explores a range of increasingly complex texts and concepts through the lens of “Coming of age: Building Independence and Critical Thinking.”
+English 8 serves as the crucial bridge between middle school and high school; students become comfortable tackling challenging works of literature and diving into deeper levels of analysis.
 Students learn how to support their claims with text evidence.
 Students build their analytical skills to produce rich paragraphs and longer essays driven by clear thesis statements and carefully chosen evidence.
-Daily discussion in large and small groups allows students to find and develop their voices.
+Discussions in large and small groups allow students to find and develop their voices.
 Creative and persuasive writing are also important components of the curriculum, guiding the students to greater variety and precision in their use of language.
-Representative texts: The House on Mango Street, Sandra Cisneros; The Diary of a Young Girl, Anne Frank; When the Emperor was Divine, Julie Otsuka; Haroun and the Sea of Stories, Salman Rushdie; Romeo and Juliet, William Shakespeare

 Upper School

-- English I
+English I

-In English I, students will read texts of various genres and time periods.
-Students will develop and practice foundational skills that they'll draw on throughout high school English.
-Some of these skills include: close reading, analysis, interpretation, and argumentation.
+In English I, students will read a wide variety of texts focused on themes of heroic journeys and questioning foundations.
+Students will develop and practice skills that they'll draw on throughout all four years of high school English.
+Some of these skills include: close reading, textual analysis, interpretation, and argumentation.
 Students will learn to read and interpret literature and to express their ideas clearly and persuasively.
-Through class discussions, students will also practice critical thinking and will practice translating their insights and observations of texts into different types of writing assignments, such as personal reflections and analytical essays.
-Finally, special attention will be given to helping students develop and maintain an open and curious disposition to literature, and art, and importantly, to their own writing and reading process.
-Representative texts: The Odyssey, Homer; The Joy Luck Club, Amy Tan; Their Eyes Were Watching God, Zora Neale Hurston; Thematic book circle novels or memoirs, and selected poetry
+Through class discussions, students will practice critical thinking, and they will also express their insights and observations of texts through different types of writing assignments, such as personal reflection, short passage analysis, and analytical essays.
+Finally, special attention will be given to helping students develop and maintain an open and curious relationship with literature and art, and—most importantly—to their own active reading and authentic writing process.

-- English II
+English II

 English II provides a strong foundation in the genres of literature: poetry, short stories, drama, novels, and opinion essays.
 As students study works both classic and contemporary, they continue to develop critical reading and analytical writing skills.
 Students also refine their grammar and usage skills.
 English II also offers opportunities for students to expand their expressive abilities through creative writing assignments and performance-based presentations.
-Representative texts: Macbeth, William Shakespeare; Taste of Empire, Jovanni Sy; Stop Kiss, Diana Son; personal essays; opinion essays; selected short stories

-- Advanced Topics in English: American Voices
+Advanced Topics in English: American Voices

 The junior-year Advanced Topics in English course encourages students to examine American identity through the study of a broad diversity of American literature, continuing their literary education in a variety of genres: novels, short stories, poetry, critical theory, and graphic memoir.
 Students will also explore new genres in their writing; assignments include persuasive analysis, synthetic essays, and creative visual narratives.
 Students will explore their own positionality and their own relationship to American identity and will have opportunities to practice Castilleja's anti-racist competencies in class discussions and in their writing assignments.
 Students will have the option to sit for the AP English Literature Exam.
-Representative texts: The Great Gatsby, F. Scott Fitzgerald; The Namesake, Jhumpa Lahiri; Sula, Toni Morrison; The Best We Could Do, Thi Bui; “Woman Hollering Creek,” Sandra Cisneros; collected Native American Short Stories

-- Advanced Topics in English: Senior Seminars
+Advanced Topics in English: Senior Seminars

 Seniors complete the required English sequence with two one-semester courses.
 Not all courses are offered each year.
 Seniors may take more than one course each semester, depending on their schedule and availability.
 All seniors will have the option to sit for the AP English Language exam.

-- Advanced Topics in English: Afrofuturism
+Advanced Topics in English: Afrofuturism

-Science fiction is a genre of exploration - it lets us consider our possible futures and contemplate what we hope and fear for the future of humanity.
+Science fiction is a genre of exploration—it lets us consider our possible futures and contemplate what we hope and fear for the future of humanity.
 Afrofuturism is a kind of science fiction that arises from the African Diaspora, and it involves speculating about what the future might look like through the lens of Black Diasporic people.
 It also investigates how Black philosophies can contribute to a better future.
 Afrofuturism, while it centers the experiences and futures of Black people, is a valuable genre for everyone who wants to have a hand in shaping the future of the human race.
 In this course, we will engage with Afrofuturist media such as the film Black Panther, as well as the music videos of Janelle Monáe and Jay-Z and the short stories of Ursula LeGuin and N.K.
 Jemisin.
 We will also learn about and reflect on philosophies of the Black Diaspora, and ultimately articulate our own visions for the future of humanity.
 Texts include: The Deep by Rivers Solomon, The Souls of Black Folk by W.E.B.
 DuBois, and Dawn by Octavia Butler.

-- Advanced Topics in English: Black Women Writers & Culture
+Advanced Topics in English: Black Women Writers & Culture

 This course is designed to study the cultural expression of people of African descent in the Americas whose ancestors lived through the many upheavals between the African Diaspora to the Civil Rights Era.
 The central focus will be to explore how the intersectionalities of race, sex, and gender developed into systems of oppression, such as the U.S. Prison Complex, but also gave rise to an equally powerful system of meaning, and critique: Black Culture.
 Due to their positionality, African American women writers offer nuanced views of the modern Black experience, as well as critical frames for appraising colonialism, and the universal desire for happiness and freedom.
-In this class, we will read novels of various styles and genres by writers like Zora Neale Hurston, Toni Morrison, Octavia Butler.
+In this class, we will read novels of various styles and genres by writers like Zora Neale Hurston, Toni Morrison, and Octavia Butler.
 Through textual analysis of these works we’ll explore topics such as double consciousness, Afropessimism, and what feminism, and democracy look like through a Black lens.
 As well, we will incorporate film, music, and art to see how Black Culture at large, but also global audiences, have responded to these writers and their contributions.
 The ultimate goal of this course is to develop the critical thinking skills as well as the cultural awareness to engage with Black Culture and democracy through a social justice lens.

-- Advanced Topics in English: Monsters
+Advanced Topics in English: Monsters

 This course explores what makes monsters monstrous.
 What is a monster?
 Who defines what is and is not monstrous?
 How does monstrosity change over time?
 In an effort to answer these questions, students will read and discuss works of fiction written in English that span centuries, from the Old English epic Beowulf and John Milton’s Paradise Lost to Victorian Gothic classics like Mary Shelley’s Frankenstein and Bram Stoker’s Dracula to contemporary horror novels of the student’s choosing.
 Undergirding class discussions and readings will be categories of the monstrous based on the work of critical theorists such as Jeffrey Jerome Cohen (“Monster Theory (Seven Theses)”) and Julia Kristeva (Powers of Horror).
 Assignments will bring together students’ original responses to the literary works and their understanding of the critical theories, plus any relevant cultural and historical context about the works themselves.
-The course will be divided into three modules: “Monsters Within”; “Monsters Without”; and “Monsters with Us.
+The course will be divided into three modules: “Monsters Within”; “Monsters Without”; and “Monsters with Us.”

-- Advanced Topics in English: Poetry Workshop
+Advanced Topics in English: Poetry Workshop

 AT Poetry Workshop is an advanced course in reading and writing poetry.
 We will learn how to read poetry poem-by-poem—on its own terms.
 As writers of poems, we will be inspired by the writers and the words that surround us this year.
 Following Eudora Welty’s advice that “writing comes out of a superior devotion to reading,” we will pay special attention to the outstanding works both historical and contemporary.
 We’ll use various techniques to simultaneously access different ways of being and knowing as well as understanding how and why poets use the language they do.
 Students will write three explications and one synthetic analytical essay (using at least two different poets as sources) and compile a portfolio of ten poems.
 Lastly, students will also keep a commonplace book, a sort of journal filled with quotes and language that inspires, challenges, or confirms the reader’s own understandings.

-- Advanced Topics in English: Queer Literature
+Advanced Topics in English: Queer Literature

 Queer literature spans time, location, ethnicity, language, and genre.
 So what do queer stories have in common, and what themes recur across queer literature?
-The course will introduce students to some elements of queer theory as well as the movements and countermovements that contextualize 21st century LGBTQIA+ culture.
+The course will introduce students to some elements of queer theory as well as the movements and countermovements that contextualize 21st-century LGBTQIA+ culture.
 This course will also emphasize the rich diversity of queer culture especially through the intersectionality of gender and sexuality with class, ethnicity and race.
 Queer literature is varied, and encompasses moments of joy, strength, and sensuality, as well as horror, bigotry, and loss.
 By delving into queer literature, we can better understand how some identities are legitimized while others are stigmatized and deemed other.
 We will read a variety of texts, including plays, novels, poetry, and video essays.
 Potential texts include: “The Normal Heart” by Larry Kramer, On Earth We’re Briefly Gorgeous by Ocean Vuong, The Death of Vivek Oji by Akwaeke Emezi, A Dream of a Woman by Casey Plett, excerpts from Stone Butch Blues by Leslie Feinburg, the poem “Not Even This” by Ocean Vuong, the essay “Gender Nihilism” by Alyson Escalante, and excerpts from Sister Outsider by Audre Lorde.

-- Advanced Topics in English: Shakespeare, the “Classic” Plays
+Advanced Topics in English: Satire & Comedy

-- Advanced Topics in English: Unreliable Narrators
+Advanced Topics in English: Unreliable Narrators

 This course will focus on narrators who mislead their audiences, hide information from themselves, or do not perceive reality the same way other characters in their stories do.
 Instead, these narrators offer us unique perceptions of reality.
 We will look at the ways in which the unreliable narrator is not just a device to build suspense and ensure surprising plot twists, but also a potent vehicle for exploring the concepts of truth, cultural norms, reality, and mental illness.
 Texts include A Head Full of Ghosts by Paul Tremblay, Convenience Store Woman, by Sayaka Murata, The Stanley Parable developed by Davey Wreden and William Pugh, and Life of Pi by Yann Martel.

-- Advanced Topics in English: Literature of Immigration (not offered in 25-26)
+- Advanced Topics in English: Literature of Immigration (not offered in 26-27)

 In this literature course, we will explore how cultures tell stories about immigration.
 Reading from several genres, we will study some common features of immigrant narratives: multilingualism, disorientation in time and space, and alternative ways of forming communities and audiences.
 We will also track common themes like racism, family, intergenerational relationships, alienation and belonging, religion, and more.
 We will read works that reach towards the archetypal in their portrayals of immigrant journeys, like Shaun Tan’s picture book The Arrival and Mohsin Hamid’s recent novel Exit West.
 And we will consider works that take us into an exhilarating hyper- specificity, like Americanah.
 Finally, we’ll explore the idea of a possible ‘homecoming’ for child immigrants, and the children of immigrants, in Bushra Rehman’s Roses in the Mouth of a Lion.
 Within this problematic of the universal and particular, we will use several theoretical frameworks to understand the formal innovations and the power dynamics that shape immigrant narratives.

-- Advanced Topics in English: Thinking Through Poetry (not offered in 25-26)
+Advanced Topics in English: Thinking Through Poetry (not offered in 26-27)

 William Carlos Williams once said that, “a poem is a small (or large) machine made of words.”
 This class takes as its starting point that poems, among other things, are thinking machines of a sort.
 They can, for example, portray the thinking of the poet or the speaker, help guide the reader to new ways of thinking, and even provide a structure for thinking (what the poet might call form).
 Poems, in their own, distinct way, call us to think and re-think, with new, novel ways of seeing, paying attention, or re-conceiving of the world.
 This course will examine the ways poems facilitate thinking, as well as the thoughts conveyed through the poems themselves.
 In the end, students will have a better understanding of the kinds of intelligence that poems call us to, as well as gain a deeper appreciation of poetic thinking.
 Students drawn to philosophy and philosophical inquiry will find new ways that poets are exploring age-old ideas.
 Students drawn to poetry will find a depth of thinking and articulation that philosophy lends us as we discuss what it means to be thinking beings.